top of page

 I am NOT a U.S. citizen, what are the TSA (Transportation Security Administration) requirements?

-A non U.S. citizen must obtain approval from the TSA, which is a process that can take as long as a week or sometimes two.
+A non U.S. citizen must obtain approval from the TSA, which is a process that can take up to 30 days.

 The following steps must be followed to request TSA’s approval for flight training: